jillesvangurp/geogeometry/README.md

 # License

 Like all my other projects, this project is licensed under the so-called MIT license.

 However, `GeoHashUtils` was copied and adapted from Apache Lucene (a long time ago) and I have retained the Apache License for that file, as required in that license.
+The rest of this repository is MIT licensed.
 Both licenses are compatible and should also pose no issues when used with software under most other OSS licenses.

 For more details see the [LICENSE](LICENSE) file